cpvrlab/SLProject_doc/SLProject.md

 graphics in real time rendering and ray tracing.
 The framework is built in C++ and OpenGL ES and runs without changes on Windows, Linux, Mac OSX, Android and Apple iOS.
 The framework can render alternatively with Ray Tracing and Path Tracing which provides in addition high quality transparencies, reflections and soft shadows.
-You can find the demo app also on the <a href="https://play.google.com/store/apps/details?id=ch.fhnw.comgr&amp;feature=search_result#?t=W251bGwsMSwyLDEsImNoLmZobncuY29tZ3IiXQ">Android Market</a>.
 </p>

 <p>